-Our Kansas City Law Firm Fights for Neck, Back & Spine Injury Victims
+Our Kansas City Spine Injury Lawyer Fights for Accident Victims

 If an accident has caused an injury to your neck or back, you are facing one of the most painful and debilitating physical conditions in modern medicine.
 Even relatively minor injuries to your neck or back can last weeks, months, or even years.
 Spinal cord injuries can very serious.
 Spinal cord injuries have a number of symptoms, including complete or partial paralysis, reduced motor skills and sensitivity, breathing complications, headaches, chronic pain, bowel and urinary difficulties, inability to keep blood pressure normal, and reduced immunity to infection.